atheistsoldier/Chat-analyser/README.md

   2. pip install ipython nbformat
   3. ipython
   4. %run chat.ipynb
-  The programs and stores the images in the same directory

- Press CTRL+D to exit
+ The programs runs and stores the images in the same directory.
+Press CTRL+D to exit.